UpShift Logo UpShift Logo Symbol

 Did I say sixteen?
 Luckily we can categorise apps into three broad categories:

-Web App
+Progressive Web App

-A web app is software that runs through a web browser.
+A progressive web app is software that runs through a web browser.
 Over the past decade, the technology in modern browsers has enabled complex applications to be developed and delivered via the web - blurring the line between websites and apps.

 Pros: